browserpass/browserpass-extension/README.md

 ## Requirements

--   The latest stable version of Chromium or Firefox, or any of their derivatives.
+-   The latest stable version of Chromium, Firefox, or Thunderbird (128.0+), or any of their derivatives.
 -   The latest stable version of gpg (having `pass` or `gopass` is actually not required).
 -   A password store that follows certain [naming conventions](#organizing-password-store)